Troy, Montana: Geography

 Troy lies in a valley along the Kootenai River between the Purcell Mountains to the northeast and the Cabinet Mountains to the southwest.

 According to the United States Census Bureau, the city has a total area of 0.78 sqmi, of which 0.76 sqmi is land and 0.02 sqmi is water.
 Troy has an elevation of approximately 1800 ft above sea level and is the lowest town in elevation in Montana.
 Troy is 12 mi from the border of Montana and Idaho.
 Troy's next closest city is Libby, which is 18 mi away.

 The Troy Mine, which produced silver and copper, was scheduled for closure in February 2015.

 An early worker described the original flora of the city site as "a carpet of velvety green grass, thickly studded with wild flowers of most every hue and color."
 There are groves of ancient western red cedars nearby, some up to 12 ft in diameter, which are a home for species of wildlife including pikas and flying squirrels.

-Troy is located in the Kootenai River Gorge, which is geologically composed of "sandstone and thin layers of shale, with folds from compression that dates back 50 to 100 million years ago.
-The rock was deposited 1.5 million years ago, when much of Montana was covered by water.
+Troy is located in the Kootenai River Gorge, which is geologically composed of "sandstone and thin layers of shale, with folds from compression that dates back 50 to 100 million years ago. ...
 Ancient ripple marks and large stromatolites (the remains of algae mats) are visible in the canyon."
+Rocks belonging to the Belt Supergroup were deposited about 1.5 billion years ago.
+During that time much of western Montana was covered by shallow seas or lakes and surrounded by very flat shores.